HoGentTIN/linux-training-hogent/modules/dhcp_kea/020-summary.md

 ISC has developed a new DHCP server, Kea, which should replace ISC DHCP in most cases.

-Starting with Enterprise Linux 10, ISC DHCP will no longer be available in the repositories.
-Red Hat recommends moving to Kea instead, or to another DHCP server, like `dhcpdcd`.
+Starting with Enterprise Linux 10, ISC DHCP is no longer available in the repositories.
+[Red Hat recommends moving to Kea instead](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/9.4_release_notes/deprecated-functionality#deprecated-functionality-infrastructure-services), or to another DHCP server, like `dhcpdcd`.

 Learning goals: